2021 SPRING LEGISLATIVE SESSION SUMMARY

 Reduce County Responsibility to Rename Townships - ISACo Initiative!!!

 SB 501 (Senator DeWitte, R-St. Charles/Representative Wheeler, R-North Aurora) amends the statute to require that a county change a duplicate township name only if the duplicate name exists for townships within that county.
 The existence of a duplicate name for townships not located within the same county has not created any known problems.
 This legislation is an ISACo initiative to remove county responsibility to rename townships bearing identical names.
 There are 74 instances of duplicate township names throughout the state.
 ISACo’s Position Statement is available via this link.
-The bill was approved by both chambers and will next be considered by the Governor.
+The bill was approved by both chambers.

 Background Checks for Public Meeting Attendees

 HB 1765 (Representative Buckner, D-Chicago/Senator Peters, D-Chicago) creates the Empowering Public Participation Act.
 The bill would provide that a law enforcement agency or an officer employed by a law enforcement agency may not knowingly and intentionally conduct a background check of a person for the sole reason of that person speaking at an open meeting of a public body, including police disciplinary boards.
 Provides exemptions whenever an agency or officer develops a reasonable suspicion of criminal conduct or a reasonable suspicion of a threat to security for the premises in which the meeting is to occur or for the protection of public officials and other persons attending the meeting.
-The bill was approved by both chambers and will next be considered by the Governor.
+The bill was approved by both chambers.

 Property Tax Legislation

 SB 508 (Senator Hastings, D-Frankfort/Representative Zalewski, D-Riverside) makes several changes to property tax law including amending the Property Tax Extension Limitation Law (PTELL) to allow taxing districts to recapture the financial impact of property tax refunds caused by post-extension assessment appeals.
 The bill also includes several provisions concerning tax sales.
-The bill was approved by both chambers and will next be considered by the Governor.
+The bill was approved by both chambers.

 HB 3443 (Representative Slaughter, D-Chicago/Senator Sims, D-Chicago) intends to address concerns voiced by law enforcement with the sweeping criminal justice reform bill enacted earlier this year (HB 3653).
 HB 3443 makes changes to the law with respect to body cameras, use of force, chokeholds and tasers, training requirements and obstructing and resisting officers.

 In an official statement and summary of the legislation, the Illinois Association of Chiefs of Police (ILACP) indicated the bill addresses most of their concerns with the underlying law.
-The bill was approved by both chambers and will next be considered by the Governor.
+The bill was approved by both chambers.

 ISACo will continue to publish more detailed information about some of the issues included within this summary.
-Our complete Bills Approved by Both Chambers report will also be published in the coming days.
-This report will include all bills of interest to counties that were approved by both chambers.
+Our complete Bills Approved by Both Chambers report is available via this link.
+This report includes all bills of interest to counties that were approved by both chambers and will be updated with Public Act numbers as the Governor takes action on legislation.
 Thank you for your continued support of ISACo.